efstathiosntonas/expo-in-app-updates/README.md

 - `updateAvailable`: If an update is available.
 - `flexibleAllowed`: If able to start a [Flexible Update](https://developer.android.com/guide/playcore/in-app-updates/kotlin-java#flexible)
 - `immediateAllowed`: If able to start an [Immediate Update](https://developer.android.com/guide/playcore/in-app-updates/kotlin-java#immediate)
+- `storeVersion`: Returns the latest version from the App/Play Store

 ### Start an in-app update :